 Blixen should be your go-to when you’re meeting friends for a boozy brunch close to Liverpool Street station.
 It’s an attractive brasserie with a short lineup of excellent brunch dishes, like a potato rosti with smoked trout and eggs that’s like a classed-up eggs benedict.
 The cocktails are good too, and there are also lighter dishes if you actually have things to do later on in the day.
 Even if ‘things to do’ actually translates to studying your ex’s tagged pictures on Instagram.

-Apart from a few stubborn hipsters in London Fields, most people who live in East London agree that Victoria Park is the best place to see grass and trees in this part of town.
+Apart from a few stubborn locals at London Fields, most people who live in east London agree that Victoria Park is the best place to see grass and trees in this part of town.
 Get brunch in the park at Pavilion Cafe, which is where everyone seems to end up at the weekend.
 You’ll sit by the lake while sitting elbow-to-elbow with strangers, as well as the odd French bulldog.
 When it’s warm and they put the tables outside, it’s pretty glorious.

 One of our favourite Indian places in town, Dishoom also serves a seriously good brunch.
 It’s probably the most civilised way to experience the restaurant, and it’s always worth asking if you can get a table in their verandah room, which feels like sitting in a rich guy’s garden in Delhi.
 The masala eggs and bacon naan should be on your table, as should the masala chai.